 These two faceless colossi are enormous and are the first sites when entering the West Bank.
 The Funerary temple lies in ruins mostly underground and is slowly being excavated.
 Until that is complete, this free stop is great for a picture.

 Note: Other sites on the West Bank include the Temple of Seti 1, the Tombs of the Nobles, and the Valley of the Queens.

 Activities in Luxor

 The sunrise hot air balloon ride over the West Bank with views of the temples, sugarcane fields, and the Nile River is incredible.
 The views are stunning and for the cost, this is a no-brainer.

 Nile River cruises are a popular choice among tourists.
 Most cruises are three or four days.
 They originate in Luxor and sail south to Aswan with stops along the way.
 Common sites on these tours are Esna, Edfu, and Kom Ombo.

 Tours are very expensive when booking ahead.
 It is possible to get last-minute discounted rates when booking a cruise directly in Luxor.

 Guide to Visiting Aswan

-Aswan is not as popular of a tourist destination and does not contain as many sites as Luxor.
+Aswan is not as popular a tourist destination and does not contain as many sites like Luxor.
 However, this charming city has impressive temples nearby, great food, and one of the best souqs in Egypt!

 Top Five Things to Do in Aswan